The desperate search for Zorro - the cat who went missing inside the Eurotunnel

 A “desperate” search for a cat who went missing inside the Eurotunnel has been launched.
 Seven-year-old Zorro was on his way to Portugal with his family when he escaped while his chip was getting checked during boarding.

-The owners are working with major charity Animal Rescue UK, spearheading the hunt for the missing pet.
+The owners are working with major charity Animal Search UK, spearheading the hunt for the missing pet.
 Zorro has not been seen since Friday (January 13).

 The feline has been described as black and white with a small black smudge on his left cheek.
 He has green eyes and was not wearing a collar at the time of his disappearance.